Prayer breakfast gives Biden fresh chance to call for unity

 Scott, like Coons, pointed to regular faith-based gatherings that draw senators from both ends of the ideological spectrum as a model.
 “We don’t see eye to eye philosophically, politically, but we do embrace each other as brothers of faith,” Scott, who is also expected to offer virtual remarks at the breakfast, said in an interview.

 The breakfast has drawn pushback from gay and civil rights activists since President Barack Obama’s administration, with much of the opposition focused on the Fellowship Foundation, the conservative faith-based organization that has long supported the event.
-Religious liberals mounted a protest outside Trump’s first appearance in 2017, criticizing his limits on refugee admissions to the U.S., and a Russian gun-rights activist convicted of acting as an unregistered foreign agent attended the breakfast twice during his administration.
+Religious liberals mounted a protest outside Trump’s first appearance in 2017, criticizing his limits on refugee admissions to the U.S., and a Russian gun rights activist convicted of acting as an unregistered foreign agent attended the breakfast twice during his administration.

 Norman Solomon, co-founder and national director of the progressive activist group RootsAction, warned Biden not to “reach across any aisle to bigotry.”